webdriverio/webdriverio/docs/Selectors.md

 </html>
 ```

-You can query the sibline element of `#elem` as follows:
+You can query the sibling element of `#elem` as follows:

 ```js
 const elem = $('#elem') // or $(() => document.getElementById('elem'))